The Design Journey

 The fee for using an interior design service such as ours can be repaid many times over with savings made on a project.

-By compiling a detailed Schedule of Works at the start of a project, we avoid costly mistakes further down the line.
+Our design packages range from RIBA Stage 1- 6.
+By compiling a detailed Schedule of Works during the design stages, we avoid costly mistakes further down the line.

 We start each project with an initial free consultation and then visit a property to get an understanding of the space we are working with.
 This is the beginning of a close working relationship we have will our clients.
 And it's your chance to get to know us.